 Resources such as regular bodywork, self-awareness practice, loving support, and my willingness to engage with myself with compassion and curiosity no matter what is going on, are now interwoven in my life.
 I love the outdoors, my dog, my family and friends, moving my body through workouts and dance, gardening and cooking, soul-searching, art and music.
 Enjoying my life balances the inevitable suffering in and around me.
 As I grow my capacity for love and presence, I believe I add something of goodness to the world.

 I continue to learn about how our bodies speaks to us.
 After three years of training with Dr. Peter Levine’s Somatic Experiencing Trauma Institute, I became a Somatic Experiencing Practitioner to help clients understand the language of their bodies, be able to regulate their nervous systems, and recover from unresolved painful experiences (trauma).
 As an Integral Somatic Psychology Practitioner, trained by Dr. Raja Selvam, I help clients embody unexpressed emotion to heal deep-seated trauma.
-Currently, I am enrolled in a two-year course training in holistic spiritual direction through Wisdom Ways Center in St Paul.
+In 2021, I completed a two-year course training in holistic spiritual direction through Wisdom Ways Center in St Paul.
 I continue to deeply listen to the stories and perspectives of others, build community connections, and invite the mystery of life and loving into each day.

 I’ve learned to trust the natural wisdom of my body, and come to understand that my body is my guide and my friend.
 Through meeting myself, I can meet others and the wider interconnected world with more intention, less reactivity and greater love.
 Responding well to what life brings has everything to do with tuning in and caring for my body, mind, heart and spirit.
 I didn’t discover this alone.
 Let me be there for you on your path.